-If you have leftover yarn at the end of a project, but it isn’t enough to REALLY do anything with, make a pom pom instead!
+If you have leftover yarn at the end of a project, but not enough to REALLY do anything with it, make a pom pom instead!
 Wrap your yarn around a piece of cardboard (about three inches wide) about 40 times.
-Slide it off the carboard and tie a piece of yarn around the center.
+Slide it off the cardboard and tie a piece of yarn around the center.
 Cut the looped ends of the yarn.

 When it comes time to “fasten off” your project, use a yarn needle instead of a hook!
 This secures your project better and reduces the chances of it potentially unraveling.

 I’m that crafter that sometimes forgets what I have stashed away at home!
-Keep an index card in your wallet amd write down the different varities of hooks and other tools you already have.
+Keep an index card in your wallet and write down the different varieties of hooks and other tools you already have.
 That way, if you find yourself at the craft store, you won’t have to worry about buying something you already have!
 Who doesn’t love saving a couple of dollars?

 If you find yourself getting burnt out with your projects too often, start a small, fun project to keep you busy until you find yourself motivated to finish your project.
 It will keep your skills fresh, and you may learn a new technique or two!